Naoki Nakamura (racing driver): Career

-In 2018 Nakamura participated in D1 Lights, a series that replaced D1 Street Legal.
-Despite not competing full time, he managed to get 2 wins and regain his D1GP license.
+In 2018, Nakamura participated in D1 Lights, a series that replaced D1 Street Legal.
+Despite not competing full-time, he managed to get two wins and regain his D1GP license.
 He switched sponsors to Valino tires.
 He later competed in the drift class at World Time Attack Challenge in Australia, driving an S15 Silvia he prepared for D1GP the following year.

-2019 marked his return to D1GP after nearly a decade.
+2019 marked Nakamura's return to D1GP after nearly a decade.
 He showed himself to be competitive, winning the Solo run on the third contest of the season, but recorded 34 penalty points in his battle against Hideyuki Fujino after missing all the zones in his lead run and pushing Fujino off the track.
 In the final round he grabbed his first D1GP and ended the season 6th in the standings.
-In 2020 he grabbed another win in round 7 of the season and finished 5th in the standings.
+In 2020, he grabbed another win in round 7 of the season and finished fifth in the standings.

-The 2021 season was his best year as he grabbed 4 overall and solo run wins and sealed the championship in the penultimate round.
+The 2021 season was Nakamura's best year as he grabbed four overall and solo run wins and sealed the championship in the penultimate round.
 He scored 204 points, the first to score more than 200 points in a season.
 His championship win made him the third person to win both D1GP and D1 Street Legal, after Katsuhiro Ueo and Masashi Yokoi.

-In early 2022 he began collaborating with the new TMAR team and was to debut a V8 powered S13 built alongside fellow D1 driver Daigo Saito.
-The car was fitted with naturally aspirated LSX and was finished mere days before the opening round, but unfortunately the V8 engine was blown during testing and Naoki had to reuse his S15 which shared the same fate as the S13 during practice.
+In early 2022, Nakamura began collaborating with the new TMAR team and was to debut a V8 powered S13 built alongside fellow D1 driver Daigo Saito.
+The car was fitted with naturally aspirated LSX and was finished mere days before the opening round, but the V8 engine was blown during testing and Naoki had to reuse his S15 which shared the same fate as the S13 during practice.
 He scored no points in the opening round.
 The S13 returned for the second round, now with a Procharged LS3 previously powering Masanori Kohashi's car in 2018.
 Upgraded with the newly debuted car he won both rounds.
-Unfortunately the car is not as reliable as his previous car as he encountered several issue over the season and he ended up finishing third in championship losing the title to Masashi Yokoi.
+The car is not as reliable as his previous car as he encountered several issue over the season and he ended up finishing third in championship losing the title to Masashi Yokoi.
 He also performed stunts for the film Alive Drift.